-Our approach aligns with publicly available net zero pathways and we believe links financing directly to the s financing directly to the source of emissions.
+Our approach aligns with publicly available net zero pathways and we believe links financing directly to the source of emissions.

 Implementable

 Our analysis seeks to use data which is accurate, and that we can use to efficiently track our progress towards net zero.